Radulph of Rivo: Biography

 He was born about 1350 in Breda, in the present province of North Brabant (Netherlands).
-He studied in various parts of Europe: in 1362 in Italy, between 1367-1375 at the Paris Sorbonne university and Orléans, where he studied canon and civil law.
+He studied in various parts of Europe: in 1362 in Italy, between 1367 and 1375 at the Paris Sorbonne university and Orléans, where he studied canon and civil law.
 In 1371 he was already subdeacon.

 In 1377, as Canon of the chapter of Tongeren, he was granted the deanery of this institution by Gregory XI.
 He entered in this position only in 1383.
 Meanwhile, he returned to Italy.
 In 1381 he was in Rome, where he was taught Greek by Simon of Constantinople, titular Archbishop of Thebes (Greece).
 After 1390, he was replaced at Tongeren by a vice-dean.
 During this time, he joined the new University of Cologne (founded in 1388), where he became rector about 1397/1398.
 He made his last journey to Rome somewhat shortly before that date.

 In 1398 he returned to Tongeren, where he resumed his duties as dean of the chapter.
 He was dedicated to the maintenance of discipline during the disturbance caused by the Great Schism of the West.
 He exerted himself especially for the reform of the liturgy.
 He was a protector and guide of the Windesheim reform, as for instance at the Corsendonck abbey.
 Several of his works date from this period, while his liturgical writings were mainly composed during his second stay at Rome.
 He died on 3 November 1403 and was buried in the St.-Mary monastery church at Tongeren.